herdstat/herdstat-action/README.md

           message: 'Update contribution graph'
 ```

-Note that we provide the GitHub token to the action by means of the `GITHUB_TOKEN` environment variable to avoid rate
+Note that we provide a PAT to the action by means of the `GITHUB_TOKEN` environment variable to avoid rate limiting
-limiting issues for unauthenticated API calls.
+issues for unauthenticated API calls.

 You can see that workflow in action in the [herdstat/.github](https://github.com/herdstat/.github) repository.
 The graph
 is included in the [herdstat organization profile](https://github.com/herdstat).